RohitJangid05/JavaScript/strings/Readme.md

 lastIndexOf()
     lastIndexOf these method is used to find the element present at the last index, it takes two paramaters i,e element,fromIndex. where the element is the value whose index is neded to be find and the fromIndex define array index at which to begin the search.
 If fromIndex is omitted, the search starts at index 0. it will return -1 if elementnot found

+charCodeAt();
+    these method takes character as input and return the ASCII code of a charater

+String.fromCharCode():
+    these method takes ASCII code as an input and return the character of that code